X2 (film): Plot

-Disguised as Logan, Mystique infiltrates Stryker's base, letting mutants in while she and Magneto head to disable Cerebro before Xavier, brainwashed, can activate it.
-Storm and Nightcrawler rescue students, and Grey fights a mind-controlled Cyclops; their fight frees Cyclops but damages the dam, causing it to rupture.
+Disguised as Logan, Mystique infiltrates Stryker's base and lets mutants in while she and Magneto head to disable Cerebro before a brainwashed Xavier can activate it.
+Storm and Nightcrawler rescue students while Jean fights a mind-controlled Cyclops; their fight frees Cyclops but damages the dam, causing it to rupture.
 Logan finds Stryker in an adamantium smelting lab, recalling where he got his skeleton.
-Logan fights and kills Yuriko, then chases Stryker to a helicopter pad and chains him to the wheel.
+Logan fights and kills Yuriko then chases Stryker to a helicopter pad and chains him to the wheel.
 Magneto stops Cerebro and, with Mystique impersonating Stryker to command Jason, has Xavier redirect its powers on humans.
-They escape in Stryker's helicopter, and Pyro, swayed to Magneto, joins them.
-Nightcrawler teleports Storm inside Cerebro, where she creates a snowstorm to break Jason's concentration and free Xavier.
+They escape in Stryker's helicopter while Pyro stays behind with Magneto.
+Nightcrawler teleports Storm inside Cerebro where she creates a snowstorm to break Jason's concentration and free Xavier.

-The X-Men flee the dam as water engulfs it, killing Stryker, but their X-Jet loses power and struggles to take off as floodwaters approach.
-Grey sneaks off, telepathically says goodbye, and holds back the water—raising the jet above it with flames erupting from her body—until she releases and the flood crashes down on her.
-The X-Men give Stryker's files to the President, with Xavier warning that humans and mutants must unite for peace.
-At the school, Xavier, Cyclops, and Logan remember Grey as Xavier begins a class.
+As the dam bursts and kills Stryker in the process, the X-Men attempt to flee but their X-Jet loses power and struggles to take off as floodwaters approach.
+Jean sneaks off the jet to hold back the rising water and raise the jet above.
+Jean telepathically says goodbye through Xavier as flames erupt from her body until she releases and the flood crashes down on her.
+In Washington D.C., the X-Men - now featuring Xavier, Logan, Storm, Cyclops, Rogue, Iceman, and Nightcrawler as members - give Stryker's files to the President as Xavier warns that humans and mutants must unite for peace.
+At the school, Xavier, Cyclops, and Logan remember Jean and Xavier begins a class.
 Meanwhile, a Phoenix-like shape rises from flooded Alkali Lake.